A little closer to home (a piece on British sitcoms)

 Another show that holds a special place in my heart that I was first introduced to in my teens is The Royle Family (featuring Craig Cash and the late, great Caroline Aherne who’ve both narrated the often pretty entertaining Gogglebox).
 If you haven’t seen it, The Royle Family is really worth a watch.
 There may be a general misconception that it’s just watching the main characters sit on the sofa and watch TV and nothing happens (much like how Seinfeld was famously described and the premise of Gogglebox, funnily enough :) )However, there is a lot more to The Royle Family than meets the eye as it contains a lot of heart, humour, depth, generational differences and a lot of wit and cleverness.

-It’s not so much a sitcom, necessarily, but in more recent times, I’ve really gotten into Inside No. 9 in a big way (despite not really being A League of Gentleman person, particularly)* and we watched the latest season as a family.
+It’s not so much a sitcom, necessarily, but in more recent times, I’ve really gotten into Inside No. 9 in a big way (despite not being as into A League of Gentleman as a kid)* and we watched the latest season as a family.
 It’s such a dark, fascinating, complex and captivating show with consistently brilliant writing and performances from the leads and creators, Steve Pemberton and Reece Shearsmith, and all the guest actors are beyond amazing too. (just to mention a few - Sophie Okonedo from His Dark Materials, Sarah Hadland from Miranda, Sheridan Smith and Ralf Little from The Royle Family, Jessica Hynes (who's also in TRF with Smith and Little) and Sian Clifford from Fleabag, another wonderful series).

 There have been some wonderful recent sitcoms too and, like many others, I absolutely love Ghosts, for instance.
 I also got super into Derry Girls and loved almost every episode.
 It came at a slightly later time in my life than a big coming-of-age classic and personal favourite Angus, Thongs and Perfect Snogging, but it was still a powerful and important show with the focus on growing up, historical contexts and friendships as coming-of-age stories can have relevance at various different points in our life.
 As such, I was actually was a bit sad to see it come to an end last year.

-*I do really like the Charlie and Stella parts though and I do like them/their shows in general.
+*I do really like it now though (especially the Pauline, Judee and Charlie and Stella parts) and I love them/their shows so much.

 Comments